 Table of Contents

-What Are The Challenges With Construction Payment Currently?
+The Problems With Construction Payment

 In order to intelligently discuss what happens in a perfect construction payment world, the challenges of the current set-up should be examined so we know what can be changed, and what can’t, and how that which cannot be changed can be managed or optimized.